 Google faces grilling on ad business before US Senate antitrust panel

-WASHINGTON: Google will be questioned about its ad business in a hearing on Tuesday (Sep 15), with a particular focus expected on whether it misused its dominance in online advertising to drive profits.
+WASHINGTON: Alphabet Inc's Google will be questioned about its ad business in a hearing on Tuesday, with a particular focus expected on whether it misused its dominance in online advertising to drive profits.

 The tech giant made a series of purchases, including DoubleClick and AdMob, to help make it the dominant player in online advertising.
 Google maintains a tight grasp over each of the many steps between an advertiser looking to place an ad and a website looking to host it.